OCoffeeDev/console-genius/README.md

 2. The game generates a random sequence of numbers (1--4).\
 3. At each phase, the sequence is shown, and the player must type the exact order.\
+4. You have to write the number sequence with spaces between the numbers.
+    (EX: 1 2 4 3 2).
-4. If the input is correct, the player advances to the next phase.\
+6. If the input is correct, the player advances to the next phase.\
-5. If the input is wrong, the game ends with **"You Lose!"**.
+7. If the input is wrong, the game ends with **"You Lose!"**.

 ## Compilation